mithunkatti/skill-dev-documentation/README.md

 ## Overview
 Learn how to build skills for use in IBM watsonx Orchestrate.
 Every time you start to develop new skills, revisit this information for updates.

-For style guidelines, such as information about naming and describing skills and examples of the help text to provide, refer to the [ Skill design content guidelines ]( https://www.ibm.com/docs/en/watson-orchestrate?topic=files-skill-design-content-guidelines ).
+For style guidelines, such as information about naming and describing skills and examples of the help text to provide, refer to the [Skill design content guidelines](https://www.ibm.com/docs/en/watson-orchestrate?topic=files-skill-design-content-guidelines).

 ## Getting started
-To get started, understand the concepts by reading [Apps and skills ](https://www.ibm.com/docs/en/watson-orchestrate?topic=apps-skills).
+To get started, understand the concepts by reading [Apps and skills](https://www.ibm.com/docs/en/watson-orchestrate?topic=apps-skills).

 ### Skill flows
 Skills are often more valuable when combined with other skills.
 You can create a linear sequence of skills by using a skill flow.
 Structure your skill flow to use two or more skills to complete a task.
 These skills can be from different applications.
 Using a skill flow, you can combine multiple functional calls to carry out a single workflow.